rspamd/rspamd.com/doc/fuzzy_storage.md

 $ rspamc -f 1 -w 10 fuzzy_add <message|directory|stdin>
 ```

-Where `-w` parameter is for setting the hash weight discussed above whilst `-f` parameter specifies the flag number.
+The `-w` parameter is for setting the hash weight discussed above, whilst the `-f` parameter specifies the flag number.

-Flags allow to store hashes of different origin in storage.
-For example, the hash of spam traps, hashes of user complaints and hashes of emails that come from a "white" list.
-Each flag may be associated with its own symbol and have a weight while checking emails:
+Flags allows for storage of hashes from different origins.
+For example, one hash may originate from a spam trap, another hash may originate from user complaints, and other hash may originate from emails that come from a whitelist.
+Each flag may be associated with its own symbol, and have a weight while checking emails:

 <center><img class="img-responsive" src="{{ site.baseurl }}/img/rspamd-fuzzy-4.png" width="75%"></center>

-Symbol name could also be used instead of a numeric flag during learning, e.g.:
+A symbol name can be used instead of a numeric flag during learning, for example:

 ```
 $ rspamc -S FUZZY_DENIED -w 10 fuzzy_add <message|directory|stdin>
 ```

+The FUZZY_DENIED symbol is equivalent to flag=1, as defined in modules.d/fuzzy_check.conf.
 To match symbols with the corresponding flags you can use the `rule` section.

 local.d/fuzzy_check.conf example: